Basavaraj-coder/BookNest/README.md

 ViewModel & State Management: Efficient use of ViewModel and coroutines for managing UI state and ensuring smooth navigation.
 Custom Animations & Transitions: Includes smooth transitions and animations for an enhanced user experience.

+### This is the first screen, user needs to select the particular place/hotel/lodge.
 ![screenone](https://github.com/user-attachments/assets/e738efcf-08c1-45cf-a165-7bd27bcfd47e)